dbt-labs/corp/docs/talent_development.md

 **Meetings**

-- ICs to repurpose a 1:1 meeting at the end of January
+- Include in a 1:1 meeting at the end of January
     - Folks know, based on their start date in their role, whether or not they are eligible and can prepare to have a compensation discussion with their manager.

 **Time commitment estimation:**